Our Story

 Colin Becroft was appointed to succeed John Laird and the SU work continued to grow.
 Children's evangelists were appointed.

 Dr Vine Martin became a Crusader travelling staff worker in 1947.
-"Doc", as he was known, became a legend and pioneered adventure camping.
+"Doc" became a legend and pioneered adventure camping.
 He was a medical doctor who had been present at the start of the Student Bible League during his preliminary university training for medicine in Auckland in 1927, and on the team of the first New Zealand beach mission at Brown’s Bay in 1930 while at Otago Medical School.

 Doc attended the first Evangelical Union camp for Otago University students led John Laird in April 1931, and assisted at early Crusader camps including the first camp on Ponui Island in January 1932.
 He had volunteered for the Field Ambulance Reserve during World War Two and after just eleven days of service in Tobruk, Egypt, was captured and spent four years as a prisoner of war in Italy and Germany.